Second Assistant Directors

 Cultural Bridge

-2nd ADs who know both Western and Chinese production protocols, bridging cultural differences in scheduling expectations, talent management, and set etiquette for smooth global co-productions.
+Our 2nd ADs know both Western and Chinese production protocols.
+They bridge cultural gaps in scheduling, talent management, and set etiquette, which keeps global co-productions running smoothly.

 04.